Samantha Smith: Life

 Samantha Smith was born on June 29, 1972, in the small town of Houlton, Maine, on the Canada–United States border, to Jane Goshorn and Arthur Smith.
-At the age of five, she wrote a letter to Queen Elizabeth II (whose reign's silver jubilee fell in 1977) in order to express her admiration to the British monarch.
+At the age of five, she wrote a letter to Queen Elizabeth II (whose reign's silver jubilee fell in 1977) to express her admiration to the British monarch.
 When Smith had finished second grade in spring 1980, the family settled in Manchester, Maine, where she attended Manchester Elementary School.
 Her father served as an instructor at Ricker College in Houlton before teaching literature and writing at the University of Maine at Augusta while her mother worked as a social worker with the Maine Department of Human Services.

-In November 1982, when Smith was 10 years old, she wrote to Soviet leader Yuri Andropov, seeking to understand why Soviet Union–United States relations were so tense:
+In November 1982, when Smith was 10, she wrote to Soviet leader Yuri Andropov, seeking to understand why Soviet Union–United States relations were so tense: